Bicyclette/Maze-Engine/README.md

 On Windows, a good way to acquire those libraries is to use vcpkg with git bash,\
 and store them in a short path location like "C:\dev".

+About Bullet, the following linking order must be respected when setting the value\
+for ${BULLET\_LIBS} : BulletSoftBody, BulletDynamics, BulletCollision, LinearMath.

 ## DEMO
 ### scene explorer camera